Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Poisson process

 \section{Poisson process}

 In section~\ref{sec:dirichlet_process}, we derived the map between $q$ and $p$ using a Dirichlet process.
 In this appendix, we present an analogous derivation in the case in which the functions we are dealing with are differential rates $q_R(\theta)$ and $p_R(\theta|\Lambda)$: in this case, the stochastic process will be a Poisson process.
-Here we will assume a binning scheme $\bar{B}$ and a total number of events $N_t$.
-The binned differential rate $\bar{Q}_R$ can be expressed as
+Here we will assume a binning scheme $\bar{B}$.
+Given a binning scheme, the differential rate $q_R(\theta)$ induces a differential rate in bin $i$ of

-and equivalently for $\bar{P}_R$.
-The number of counts in each bin is assumed to be independent and distributed following a Poisson distribution:
+and equivalently for $\bar{P}_{R,i}$.
+We additionally assume that the total rate, $N_t$, is equal for the two models (the extension to unequal rates is straightforward).
+Finally, we interpret $Q_{R,i}$ as the number of events observed in bin $i$ and assume that the number of counts in each bin is independent and distributed following a Poisson distribution with rate $\bar{P}_{R,i}$:

 Making use of the Stirling approximation for the Gamma function, we can rewrite this expression as

 or equivalently

 Making use of the normalisation condition on $\bar{P}$ and $\bar{Q}$, this becomes